jaeleen/php_signup_page/README.md

 Once user has input valid information, the form should submit with POST method to Signup.php

-Signup.php -  Upload the image file and display the user information.
+Signup.php -  Upload the image file and display the user information in a table format